 Winter Season Activities

-Camp Uzita is the spot were the majority of the parks living history programs are held everyday from December to mid April.
+Camp Uzita is the spot were the majority of the parks living history programs are held five days a week from December to mid April.
 Park Staff and volunteers recreate a working 16th Century camp experience.
 Here you can watch black smithing, cooking demonstrations, archery contests and hear the roar of an arquebus.
 On the hour from 10-3, Park Rangers will give a program on the De Soto expedition.
 Topics include 16th Century European and Native American cultures, the legacy of the expedition, and stories about the people who came here with De Soto in 1539.

 Through out the Winter season De Soto National Memorial offers several unique special events.

 In October the park holds its haunted trail walk called Desoween.
 Each year offers a different theme and a new opportunity to see the park in a spooky way. the trail is designed for children and adults ages 7 and up.